willfarrell/aws-wishlist/README.md

 ## ECS
 - [ ] SSM agent doesn't follow security hub recommendations https://github.com/aws/amazon-ssm-agent/issues/588
-- [ ] Fargate tasks have a cold start time of up to 30s when being run as a task
+- [ ] Fargate tasks have a cold start time of up to 30s when being run as a task - New workaround using Managed Instances
 - [ ] ERC image for x-ray daemon should exist in all region - us-east-1 outage prevented image from pulling, stopping all container from running
 - [ ] Fargate tasks without a VPC (or lambda without time restriction)
 - [x] bastion service for connecting to RDS (make it easier than the few work around solutions other there).
 See willfarrell/aws-bastion for how.